serodriguez68/deep-learning-cheatsheet/notes/Part 1 - Artificial Neural Networks (ANN)/2-coding-an-ann.md

 ## Selecting `batch size` and `epochs`
 There is no rule of thumb to choose this hyper-parameters.
 It is an art and also requires experimentation.

+## Overfitting control using _dropout regularisation_
+__Dropout regularisation__ is a technique for reducing overfitting problems in deep learning.

+It works by randomly disabling a fraction of the neurons on each layer at each iteration of the training process.
+If we think of each layer of an ANN as some automatically learned representation of the input features, dropping neurons randomly is equivalent to dropping features randomly.
+From this angle, this mechanism is similar in spirit as the one used by __random forests__ to control overfitting (and ensure generalisation). __Random Forest trees__ are built using a randomly chosen sub-set of features.

+### Detecting overfitting
+There are 2 ways for detecting overfitting:
+1. When we see that the training set accuracy largely outperforms the test set accuracy.
+2. When there is a high accuracy variance (or standard deviation) in [cross-validation](3-evaluating-and-tuning-an-ann.md#k-fold-cross-validation).

+### Implementing dropout
+- When you observer overfitting, it is recommended that you apply dropout to all hidden layers.
+- Start with a small fraction of dropout (e.g 0.1) and assess if that fixes the problem.
+If not, slowly increase the fraction and keep assessing.
+- Don't go beyond `0.5` or you will risk underfitting.